ZivMalka/HowToWinAnOscar/README.md

 ## Motivation & Overview

-We were asked to write a project in Dot Net and MongoDB.
-The demand was to create a system with several collections.
-I decided to step it up a notch and use a decision tree that can predict whether a movie will win an Oscar or not.
+A system that can predict whether or not a movie will win an Oscar using AI algorithms.

-I wanted to see whether certain features have an impact of winning an Oscar, features such as other awards show (like Golden Globe, BAFTA awards, and guild), IMDb score, critics score, running time, release date and etc. I focused on the best picture category.
+This project checks whether certain features have an impact of winning an Oscar. for example: awards show (Golden Globe, BAFTA awards, and guild), IMDb score, critics score, running time, release date and etc. I focused on the best picture category.

-The data was taken from an open source project called "And-The-Oscar-goes-to".
-The data included all the candidates and Oscar winners since 1980 meaning I had 218 observations.
+The dataset was taken from an open source project called "And-the-Oscar-goes-to".
+It contains 218 observations of all the Oscars candidates and winners since 1980.

 ## Algorithm performance and analysis